Black Alumni Council Members

 College of Education

-Dr. Bianca Evans-Donaldson currently serves as Associate Dean focused on Diversity, Equity, and Inclusion in the College of Liberal Arts and Sciences at the University of Florida.
+Dr. Bianca Evans currently serves as Associate Dean focused on Recruitment and Retention in the College of Liberal Arts and Sciences at the University of Florida.
 She is committed to increasing the access, retention, and success of students that have been historically underrepresented or marginalized in higher education.
 Her 15+ years of experience include experience in diversity, equity, and inclusion, student affairs, program development, TRIO programs, research and assessment, leadership development, student organizations, and academic support services.
-Evans-Donaldson holds a Ph.D. in Educational Psychology and a Graduate Certificate in Program Evaluation from Auburn University.
+Evans holds a B.S. in Biology from Tuskegee University, a M.S. in Biology from Alabama A&M University, a Ph.D. in Educational Psychology from Auburn University, and a M.B.A. from Indiana University Kelley School of Business.
 She is a member of Alpha Kappa Alpha Sorority, Inc., and a participant in Leadership Gainesville Class 49.

 Aubie